How do Opioids Affect the Brain and Body

 Brain Opioid Withdrawal

-After long term opioid abuse, the post-acute withdrawal symptoms are intense, as the altered brain chemistry remains volatile and unbalanced.
+After long term opioid abuse, the post-acute withdrawal effects and symptoms are intense, as the altered brain chemistry remains volatile and unbalanced.
 A drug user’s brain will still show effects of the opioids long after they stop taking them.
 Symptoms of withdrawal include anxiety, wild mood swings, low energy and enthusiasm, sleep deprivation, sluggishness, depression, and irritability.
 These are some of the many challenges those face going through the recovery process.
 It is a long and length recovery as the brain tries to stabilize itself after being bombarded with opioid stimulants for extended periods of time.

 As robust and adaptable as the human organism is, certain abuses, especially those involving drugs that rewire the brain and body, can have life altering and ending repercussions.
 All this information provided on the internal dysfunction caused by opioids should give further proof their effect on the brain and body is a very serious issue.
 Knowing that, we must help those in need whom are battling this disease of addiction.
 We must help them to the path of recovery by finding trained professionals that are experienced in pulling addicts back from the cliff.
-Please contact The Treatment Specialist today at (866) 644-7911 for help.
+Please contact a treatment center today at (866) 644-7911 for help.